NicolleLouis/hanabi-bot/README.md

 # hanabi-live-bot

-A bot for playing Hanabi on [hanabi.live](https://hanabi.live/) It follows H-Convention, currently at beginner level.
+A bot for playing Hanabi on [hanabi.live](https://hanabi.live/) It follows H-Convention, currently at really dumb level.

 <br>